numberscope/frontscope/doc/making-a-visualizer.md

    details, and you can just implement the `checkParameters()` method, which only has to return a `ValidationStatus` that indicates whether the parameter values are sensible.
-6. `show()`: Begin (or resume) displaying the visualization.
+6. `show()`: Start or resume display of the visualization.
-7. `stop()`: Pause displaying the visualization (but don't erase any visualization produced so far or otherwise clean up the visualizer).
+7. `stop()`: Pause display of the visualization.
+Don't erase any visualization produced so far or otherwise clean up the visualizer.
-8. `dispose()`: Throw out the visualization, release its resources, remove its injected DOM elements, etc. Note that after this call, the visualizer must support `inhabit()` being called again, perhaps with a different div, to re-initialize the visualization.
+8. `depart()`: Throw out the visualization, release its resources, remove its injected DOM elements, and do any other required cleanup.
+After this call, the visualizer must support `inhabit()` being called again, perhaps with a different div, to re-initialize the visualization.

 ### Where to put your visualizer